Yei Airport

 Yei Airport is an airport serving Yei in South Sudan.

 Location

-Yei Airport (IATA: n/a, ICAO: HSYE) is located in Yei County in Yei River State, in the city of Yei, in the southwestern part of South Sudan, near the International borders with Uganda and the Democratic Republic of the Congo.
+Yei Airport (IATA: n/a, ICAO: HSYE) is located in Yei River County in Central Equatoria, in the city of Yei, in the southern part of South Sudan, near the International borders with Uganda and the Democratic Republic of the Congo.
 The airport is located northeast of the central business district, on the road to Juba.

 This location lies approximately 135 km, by air, southwest of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of this airport are: 4° 7' 57.00"N, 30° 43' 17.00"E (Latitude: 4.132500; Longitude: 30.721390).
 Yei Airport is situated 831 m above sea level.
 The airport has a single unpaved runway, the dimensions of which are not publicly known at this time.